 Like tobacco based cigarettes, herbal cigarettes also increase the risk of heart disease due to the tar they contain.
 The carbon monoxide you inhale from smoking any cigarette can also cause brain damage, asphyxiation and breathing problems.

-Products such as these fail to address the fact that in order to render the effects, or even the lack thereof, the user must first use a flame to light the end, and inhale smoke.
-The advertisements claim that these products help the user “quit smoking”.
-However, one cannot quit smoking by using a product that requires them to smoke in order to do so.
+Products such as these fail to address the fact that in order to render the effects or even the lack thereof, the user must first use a flame to light the end and inhale smoke.
+The advertisements claim that these products help the user “quit smoking.”
+However, one cannot quit smoking by using a product that requires them to smoke to do so.
 These products still require smoking, therefore by definition and action, one cannot quit smoking by use of these products.

-The products claim they are safer because they do not contain nicotine, however, they still embody the chemicals which may lead to several forms of cancer.
+The products claim they are safer because they do not contain nicotine; however, they still embody the chemicals which may lead to several forms of cancer.
 This fact does not imply safer.
-The fact that one may believe it is safer may ultimately lead the individual to smoke these cigarette alternatives more frequently, thus, leading to greater health hazards – and more quickly than traditional cigarettes.
+The fact that one may believe it is safer may ultimately lead the individual to smoke these cigarette alternatives more frequently, thus, leading to greater health hazards – quicker than traditional cigarettes.